-We also have drop down days/weeks that celebrate British Values, religious festivals and cultures from around the world.
-In 2016-17 we will be hosting World Book Day, National Science Day, National Sports Week, Comic Relief, Children in Need, Chinese New Year, Eid, Spanish Day, Christingle, Harvest Festival, Christmas Week and Easter to name just a few, more to be announced as the year progresses.
+We also have planned in serveral drop down days/weeks that celebrate British Values, religious festivals and cultures from around the world.
+In 2020 -21 we will be hosting World Book Day, National Science Day, National Sports Week, Comic Relief, Children in Need, Chinese New Year, Eid, Spanish Day, Christingle, Harvest Festival, Christmas Week and Easter to name just a few, more to be announced as the year progresses.

 Our youngest children in the Academy will continue to follow their own bespoke curriculum (designed with the needs of our children in mind) that encourages them to develop a variety of basic skills through fun themes and play linked to these themes (one topic covered each learning block).
-The Freshers staff team will assess their pupils regularly to ensure that they are making progress and this is often done by taking pictures and videos of the scholars in action and also the work that they produce using a system called Early Essence.
+The FS team will assess the children regularly to ensure that they are making progress and this is often done by taking pictures and videos of the scholars in action and also the work that they produce using a system called Early Essence.
 Further information about the Early Years Foundation Stage can be found in the EYFS policy which can be downloaded from the policies page.